Manhattan geodesics and the boundary of the space of metric structures on hyperbolic groups: Examples of boundary pseudo metrics

 \begin{corollary} Let $T$ be a Bass-Serre tree for a finite graphs of groups decomposition of $\G$.
 Suppose this action satisfies: \begin{enumerate} \item the edge subgroups are quasi-convex in $\G$; and \item the vertex subgroups are infinite index in $\G$. \end{enumerate} Then the orbit pseudo metrics for the action of $\G$ on $T$ belong to $\ov\calD_\G$.
 In addition, they belong to $\partial_M\calD_\G$ if and only if some vertex stabilizer is infinite. \end{corollary}

 \begin{proof}[Proof of Proposition \ref{prop.exCAT(0)}] Let $\calH$ be a complete set of representatives of the conjugacy classes of vertex stabilizers for the action of $\Gamma$ on $\left(\calX, d_{\calX}\right)$.
 This set is finite, and since hyperplane stabilizers are quasi-convex, by \cite[Thm.~A]{groves.manning} all the subgroups in $\mathcal{H}$ are quasi-convex.
-Also, since the action of $\Gamma$ on $(\calX, d_\calX)$ is cocompact and has no global fixed point, it has unbounded orbits, so all the subgroups in $\mathcal{H}$ are infinite index in $\Gamma$.
+Also, since the action of $\Gamma$ on $(\calX, d_\calX)$ is cocompact and has no global fixed point, it has unbounded orbits with respect to the $\CAT(0)$ metric on $\calX$, which is quasi-isometric to $d_\calX$.
+This implies that the action on $(\calX,d_\calX)$ has unbounded orbits, so all the subgroups in $\mathcal{H}$ are infinite index in $\Gamma$.
 Therefore, Proposition \ref{prop.exconeoff} applies to $\mathcal{H}$, and hence the orbit pseudo metrics induced by the action of $\Gamma$ on the coned-off Cayley graph $\Cay(\G, S, \calH)$ belong to $\ov\calD_{\G}$.

 To conclude the result, by \cite[Thm.~5.1]{charney.crisp}, $\left(\calX, d_{\calX}\right)$ is $\Gamma$-equivariantly quasi-isometric to $\Cay(\G,S,\calH)$, and the first conclusion follows from Lemma \ref{lem.boundaryqi}.
 The second conclusion follows from the cocompactness of the action, since in this case, properness is equivalent to finiteness of all the vertex stabilizers. \end{proof}